KusionStack/kusionstack.io/docs/operating/introduction/introduction.md

 ### Fine-grained operation

-KusionStack Operating introduces PodOpsLifecycle to extend native Pod lifecycle with extra phases like PreCheck, Preparing, etc.
+KusionStack Operating introduces PodOpsLifecycle to extend native Pod lifecycle with additional phases such as PreCheck, Preparing, etc.
-All operators in KusionStack Operating will respect PodOpsLifecycle.
-And PodOpsLifecycle will orchestrate all of other operators how to operate one Pod together.
+All operators within KusionStack Operating will respect PodOpsLifecycle, so that PodOpsLifecycle is able to orchestrate all of these operators to operate each Pod coordinately.

 ### Advanced workloads